MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 3. Choose the **Edit** action to open the **User Card** page.
 4. On the **User Permission Sets** FastTab, on a new line, fill in the fields as necessary.
 For more information, see the "To create or edit a permission set" section.

-### To assign a permission set in the **Permission Set by User** page
+### To assign a permission set on the **Permission Set by User** page
-The following procedure explains how to assign permission sets to a user in the **Permission Set by User** page.
-The steps are similar in the **Permission Set by User Group** page.
+The following procedure explains how to assign permission sets to a user on the **Permission Set by User** page.
+The steps are similar on the **Permission Set by User Group** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
 2. In the **Users** page, select the relevant user, and then choose the **Permission Set by User** action.